-The REDD+ Academy session shortly to be held in Yogyakarta, will bring together members of the Indonesian Parliament, environmental journalists, and REDD+ future leaders and practitioners from the sixteen UN-REDD partner countries across the region.
+The REDD+ Academy session held in Yogyakarta, brought together members of the Indonesian Parliament, environmental journalists, and REDD+ future leaders and practitioners from the sixteen UN-REDD partner countries across the region.
 The Academy offers a comprehensive training course on all aspects of REDD+, which is preceded by a pre-course online introduction.

 Read more about the REDD+ Academy session.